 Note: If one or both license plates are missing, you’ll need a to get a police report before re-registering.

-Note 2: Opening hours changing during public holidays.
+Note 2: Opening hours change during public holidays.

 Make sure you have everything mentioned above before you make your way to the registration office.
 Copy’s of the documents can be done at the registration office at a price of 1 or 2 AED.